2020, Vol. 7 Issue 1, Part A

 Pages: 15-18 | 209 Views 13 Downloads

 How to cite this article:

-Syed Aalia Mushtaq, MH Balkhi, Adnan Abubakr, Ashwani Kumar, Tasaduq H Shah, Bilal Ahmed, Feroz Shah, Syed Talia, Sauliheen Qadri and Iram Farooq.
+Syed Aalia Mushtaq, MH Balkhi, Adnan Abubakr, Ashwani Kumar, Tasaduq H Shah, Bilal Ahmed, Feroz Shah, Syed Talia, Sauliheen Qadri, Iram Farooq.
 Current status of fish fauna, catch composition of Hokersar Wetland, Kashmir.
-International Journal of Fauna and Biological Studies.
-2020; 7(1): 15-18.
+Int J Fauna Biol Stud 2020;7(1):15-18.